Ayesha037/Ayesha037/README.md

-# Hi, I'm Ayesha 👋
+# Hi, I'm Mohammad Ayesha Summaiyya 👋

 I'm a CS engineer specialising in AI for healthcare and clinical decision-making.
 I build intelligent systems that turn complex medical and financial data into actionable insights.